SonarSource/sonar-.net-documentation/doc/appendix-3.md

 </Project>
 ```

-This custom targets file would be imported using one of the standard MSBuild mechanisms e.g. either explicitly imported into the relevant projects,
+- import the custom targets file using one of the standard MSBuild mechanisms e.g. either explicitly imported into the relevant projects,
 or dropped in a location in which it will be automatically imported such as *%ProgramFiles(x86)%\MSBuild\**[MSBuild version]**\Microsoft.Common.Targets\ImportBefore\*.

-At build time, the relevant SonarQube project key would be passed to MSBuild.
+- at build time, pass the relevant SonarQube project key to MSBuild.
-For a TeamBuild XAML build, this would be done by editing the build definition and setting the "MSBuild arguments" appropriately e.g. */p:SQProjectKey=example.sqproject1*.
+  - For a TeamBuild XAML build, this would be done by editing the build definition and setting the "MSBuild arguments" appropriately e.g. */p:SQProjectKey=example.sqproject1*.

-On the command line this could done as follows:
+  - On the command line this could done as follows:

 ```
 msbuild Solution1.sln /p:SQProjectKey=example.sqproject1